Parent and Student Information

 Cell phones that are seen or heard within the building during the academic day will be confiscated and appropriate consequences will apply.
 Students causing a disruption within the classroom with a cell phone will be given consequences applicable to a disruptive student.
 Cell phones should not be used during concerts or drama productions unless being used outside of the building.
 Watson shall not be responsible for loss, theft or destruction of electronic communication devices brought onto school property.

 Widefield School District offers access to school computers in order to enrich student learning.
-Watson has 1 PC mobile computer lab, 10 mobile Google Chrome carts, and 3 CTE/STEAM/PLTW carts.
+Watson is a 1:1 device school.
 Students must login to computer with their WSD3 Google username and passwords in order to use computers.

 To use the computers, students must adhere to the following Acceptable Use Policy: